valeriofantozzi/homework-AIFileSystem/DOCS/log.md

 The configuration system is designed to integrate seamlessly with:

 - Agent core system for model selection
-- Orchestrator for lightweight vs. heavy model usage
+- supervisor for lightweight vs. heavy model usage
 - Chat interface for environment-specific behavior
 - MCP server for production deployment configurations